 - Mental anguish

 Our team also takes on survival action and wrongful death cases for qualifying family members.

 Discuss Your Truck Accident Case with a Member of Our Team

 Our truck accident team offers free accident reviews and can help you understand the strength of your case against the trucking company.
 If we work together on your case, we will work based on contingency.
 We will handle all of the necessary financial support for your legal case and only recover our fees if we secure compensation for you.

-Speak with a member of the team from Distasio Law Firm about your case for free by calling (813) 259-0022 now.
+Speak with a member of the team from Distasio Law Firm about your case for free by contacting us now.